Dilan-GitHub/F1_Analysis/README.md

 ## Purpose of the Project

-The major aim of this project is to clean and analyze the Formula 1 historical data to understand trends in race performance, identify key factors affecting race outcomes, and provide insights for stakeholders in the Formula 1 industry.
+The major aim of this project is to clean and analyze the Formula 1 historical data to understand trends in race performance, identify key factors affecting race outcomes, and provide insights for fans of Formula 1.

 ## About the Data